Blog

 Similarly, Identity and Access Management (IAM) practices ensure that only authorised individuals have access to PII, reducing the likelihood of data breaches.

-Employee training and awareness also play a pivotal role in PII protection.
+As well as tools, employee training and awareness also play a pivotal role in PII protection.
 According to the 2024 Verizon Data Breach Investigations Report, a staggering 68% of breaches are attributed to the human element, including staff members, contractors, or partners, with no ill intent.

 With the global average cost of a data breach reaching $4.45 million as of 2023, it’s clear that not being careful with sensitive data can be expensive.
 Achieving compliance with PII regulations requires meticulous planning and implementation of strict protocols.